 Hypothyroidism is more common in older adults but hard to recognize because symptoms generally occur over the course of many years.
 The frequency of multiple symptoms decreases with age.
 Seniors suffering this disease may have only one or two symptoms.
-Presentation of symptoms depends largely on the deficiency of hormone levels in your body.
+Presentation of symptoms depends largely on the deficiency of hormone levels in the body.

-Symptoms of hypothyroidism vary, depending on how low thyroid hormone levels are, and may include: fatigue; sluggishness; increased sensitivity to cold; constipation; pale, dry skin; a puffy face; hoarseness; high cholesterol levels; brittle hair and nails; unexplained weight gain; muscle aches, tenderness and stiffness; menstrual changes; muscle weakness; pain, stiffness, or swelling in joints; depression.
+Symptoms of hypothyroidism vary depending on how low thyroid hormone levels are, and may include: fatigue; sluggishness; increased sensitivity to cold; constipation; pale, dry skin; a puffy face; hoarseness; high cholesterol levels; brittle hair and nails; unexplained weight gain; muscle aches, tenderness and stiffness; menstrual changes; muscle weakness; pain, stiffness, or swelling in joints; depression.

-o You have had surgery on your thyroid gland
+- Previous surgery on the thyroid gland

 Hyperthyroidism presents itself in various ways, making it a challenge to diagnose, as some symptoms are indicative of other health conditions.
 As with hypothyroidism, seniors may present only one or two symptoms of this disease.
 Medications can cause a few of the same symptoms or even mask the signs of this disease.